Xander Bogaerts drilled his first career home run Saturday.

 Garrett Richards, SP, Los Angeles Angels (CBS: 21 per cent owned, ESPN: 1 per cent): Richards has seven quality starts in his last nine tries.

 Tyler Moore, 1B/OF, Washington Nationals (CBS: 2 per cent owned, ESPN: unowned): Bryce Harper is once again dealing with hip issues and is off to New York to see a specialist.

 Josmil Pinto, C, Minnesota Twins (CBS: 2 per cent owned, ESPN: unowned): It could be the only time in your life that you’ll be able to brag about owning a Pinto.

 Who is your favourite Fantasy baseball waiver wire pickup of the week?
 Let us know in the comments below.

 RotoRob’s Fantasy Baseball Weekly Podcast

 Crave more in-depth Fantasy analysis?
 Then join us every Thursday at 9 p.m.
 EST for RotoRob’s Fantasy Baseball Weekly Podcast on Blogtalkradio.
 Tim McLeod and RotoRob will entertain and edify you for a half hour or more each week.
+We’re off next week due to a SNAFU, but Tim will return September 19 with a guest to be determined.
 Tune in here.